fuxingloh/vue-horizontal/README.md

 - End-to-end test cases are also written because of the UI nature of this framework.
   [Cypress](https://www.cypress.io/) is used under the hood.
-- There are also additional integration testing done to ensure SSR and SSG works.
+- There is also additional integration testing done to ensure SSR and SSG works.

 ## Contributions

-- For any question or feature request please feel free to create an [issue](https://github.com/fuxingloh/vue-horizontal/issues/new) or [pull request](https://github.com/fuxingloh/vue-horizontal/pulls).
+- For any question or feature request, please feel free to create an [issue](https://github.com/fuxingloh/vue-horizontal/issues/new) or [pull request](https://github.com/fuxingloh/vue-horizontal/pulls).
 - For feature request, do check out the examples as some of them might have been implemented.